Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 |---|---|---|---|

-| Tranche A term loans | $30,000,000 | First lien term loan; new money | Plan Supplement term sheet |
+| Tranche A term loans | $30,000,000 | First lien term loan; new money | Plan Supplement |

-| Tranche B term loans | ~ $4,000,000 | Allocated to secured note holders | Plan Supplement term sheet |
+| Tranche B term loans | ~ $4,000,000 | Allocated to secured note holders | Plan Supplement |

-| Delayed draw term loans | $15,000,000 | First lien delayed draw | Plan Supplement term sheet |
+| Delayed draw term loans | $15,000,000 | First lien delayed draw | Plan Supplement |

-| Interest rate | SOFR + 850 bps with 2.00% floor | PIK year 1, cash thereafter | Plan Supplement term sheet |
+| Interest rate | SOFR + 850 bps with 2.00% floor | PIK year 1, cash thereafter | Plan Supplement |

-| Maturity | Five years from closing | Standard event of default package | Plan Supplement term sheet |
+| Maturity | Five years from closing | Standard event of default package | Plan Supplement |

 Coordinated Chapter 11 and Chapter 15 Process

 The restructuring relied on parallel proceedings.
 The parent company, Gamida Cell Ltd., commenced an Israeli Part X debt arrangement on March 27, 2024 and then sought chapter 15 recognition in Delaware to enforce the arrangement in the United States.
-The chapter 15 petition framed the foreign proceeding as the main venue for the parent level debt arrangement, while the chapter 11 case provided a US plan framework for the operating subsidiary.
-The recognition order granted foreign main proceeding status and applied the automatic stay with respect to US assets.
+The Chapter 15 Petition framed the foreign proceeding as the main venue for the parent level debt arrangement, while the chapter 11 case provided a US plan framework for the operating subsidiary.
+The Recognition Order granted foreign main proceeding status and applied the automatic stay with respect to US assets.

 Enforcement order and cross border implementation.
-The enforcement order recognized and gave full force and effect to the Israeli confirmation order and directed certain parties to take administrative actions needed to implement the debt arrangement, including actions by DTC and the note trustee.
+The Enforcement Order recognized and gave full force and effect to the Israeli confirmation order and directed certain parties to take administrative actions needed to implement the debt arrangement, including actions by DTC and the note trustee.
 The order also contained an exculpation standard for directed parties, with carve outs for gross negligence and willful misconduct, and it approved a securities law exemption for contingent value rights under section 1145.
 Those provisions reduced the execution risk of implementing the equity conversion and CVR issuance across jurisdictions.

 | Proceeding | Purpose | Key Order | Result |